simply-joe/simply-joe/README.md

 My name is Joe!
 - 🔭 I’m currently working as an analytics engineer at [cypress.io](https://www.cypress.io/)
 - 🦈 Formerly part of the team at [digitalocean](https://www.digitalocean.com/)
-- 🌱 Passionate about open source data products
+- 🌱 Passionate about open source, data products, coffee, & nature!